mixxorz/django-inline-svg/README.rst

 A simple plugin that adds an ``svg`` template tag to inline your SVGs in your Django templates.

-Update 2018: This library still works.
-Not a lot of work needs to be done to it.
-¯\_(ツ)_/¯
+Update 2019: Don't fear the lack of updates.
+This library still works.
+I use it for every project.

 Installation
 ------------